Mar 172025

 • Patrick Hayde b 1841 (to Mary Dermody)

-Patrick Hayde b 1832 and Johanna Lyons
+Patrick b 1832 and Johanna Lyons

 According to descendants, Patrick Hayde was born circa 1830 in Co Tipperary and emigrated to America in the early 1850s.